dmlc/mshadow/guide/README.md

 ```
 Matrix Multiplications
 ====
-We also have short hands for dot product, as like follows.
-The code will be translated to call standard packages such as MKL and CuBLAS.
+We also have a shorthand for dot product that will be translated to call standard packages such as MKL and CuBLAS.
 ```c++
 template<typename xpu>
 void Backprop(Tensor<xpu, 2> gradin,